Project Summary

 Project Description

-• Condition of pipe coating and surface, such as peeling, blistering, rust
+• Conditions of pipe coating and surfaces, such as peeling, blistering, and rust;

 Project Highlights